partykit/partykit-text-editor-example/README.md

 Then, create a new Supabase project and open the created `.env` file to fill in the missing environment variables with the new project information.

-In Supabse's SQL editor, create a `documents` table with:
+In Supabase's SQL editor, create a `documents` table with:
 ```sql
 create table
   public.documents (